Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 ### Focused filter list

-When a filter list is focused on the whole row should be highlighted.
+When a filter list is in focus the whole row should be highlighted.

 ### Language filter list title